When and Where?

 What terrible things did you do on the night in question?

 A Terrifying Visceral Experience

-In stark contrast to the formal refinement of Camarilla political games or the club atmosphere of many others – The Night In Question is about a old deer skull covered in blood hanging on a roughly made wooden wall.
+The Night In Question is about a old deer skull covered in blood hanging on a roughly made wooden wall.
 It is about biker leathers and Bowie knifes.
 It is about running through a field as fast as you can, knowing you are not within screaming distance of anything, watched only by the stars in the vast Texas night.
 It is tattoos, denim and places in backwoods you shouldn’t have come to, and no one is coming to save you.
 They do not even know you are there.

 We call our style Texas Splatterpunk.
 Splatterpunk is the horror genre that rebels against subtle or suggestive horror and the scariness of the unseen.
 Instead, it opts for a bloody aggressive intrusion of horror into the world.
 Mixing gruesome imagery with the commonplace, it creates a surreal combination of one’s every-day life and absolute horror.

 It comes from the brand of American horror that implies that on the back roads of the countryside, something terrible is happening and we just don’t know about it.
 Chainsaw murderers, serial killers and bizarre backwater cults dwell just beyond the casual glance of city folk and passers-by.
 Old disused buildings sit in the middle of mismanaged fields as the winds blow grey clouds over the wide Texas sky.
 A shotgun blast rings out in the night, but most people just assume it is a good old boy blasting in his backyard.
 Cars pass stumbling figures in the night as they run down a country road, but no one ever stops.